PortalDart/rja/README.md

 ![Hrdja Logo](https://github.com/njelich/hrdja/assets/12912633/20c147e4-e32b-4958-86e1-d435423c5fa7)

+This is not finished and it will not work.

 Aren't you _utrujen_ from writing Rust programs in English?
 Do you like saying "razlaz" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Slovenian touch to your